ramsiyer1/MI-Grad-CAM/README.md

 ## MI-Grad CAM
-This is the official github repository of the paper **"Grad-MI-CAM"**.
+This is the official github repository of the paper **"MI-Grad-CAM"**.